-We start on a clear day, end in a rain, take a two hour guided tour of the Hol Chan Marine Reserve,
+We start on a clear day, end in a driving rain, complete a two hour guided tour of the Hol Chan Marine Reserve,

-The fish are many, the coral reef is intact, and there have to be more snorkelers here than fish.
-I start with ten fingers and ten toes and end with the same.
+The fish are many, the coral reef is intact, and there have to be more snorkelers in this reserve than fish.
+I start my snorkel with ten fingers and ten toes and end with the same.

-Underwater, a manta ray glides past, like an alien space ship with a long tail, passing me like I am the slow vehicle in the right hand lane.
+Underwater, a manta ray glides past me, like an alien space ship with a long tail, passing past like I am a slow farm machine in the right hand lane.

-Hol Chan is the most frequented reef locale on Ambergris Caye and it saves lives that tourists meet nature with guides.
-On the other side of the reef, sea currents can sweep you out and turn you into shark bait.
+Hol Chan is the most frequented reef locale on Ambergris Caye and it saves lives that tourists meet nature in this safe place with guides.
+On the other side of the reef, sea currents can sweep you out and potentially turn you into shark bait.
 This trip, including park fee and a guide who swims you through the reef ecosystem, is fifty dollars U.S. a person.

 Ambergris Caye would be nothing but a bald head on the ocean without the reef.
 A visit to Belize without getting wet is a sacrilege.

-I don’t see sharks but know they are close and pray they haven’t been drinking.
+I don’t see sharks but I know they are close and pray they haven’t been drinking.